MakeSchool-Tutorials/Node-Reddit-Clone/P01-Create-A-Post/content.md

 `express-validator` is a wrapper around [validator.js](https://github.com/chriso/validator.js) that validates and sanitizes string inputs.
 In production, your users will try to type in all kinds of nonsense into your forms --- even things your site wasn't intended to deal with! `express-validator` plugs into the Express.js ecosystem and helps keep you and your code safe.

-You should install `express-validator` now: `npm install express-validator` so you can continue implementing the code below.
+You should install `express-validator` now: `npm install express-validator --save` so you can continue implementing the code below.

-Next, add the following two requirements to the top of your `server.js` file.

-Finally, pass `body-parser` through the `app.use()` module:
+Next, add the following two requirements to the top of your `server.js` file, and pass `body-parser` through the `app.use()` module:

 ```js
 const bodyParser = require('body-parser');